-The Reference Model addresses similar issues through the Quality domain (cf. Sec.
-II.2.6).
-While the evaluation framework takes care of identifying the characteristics of the DL systems to be measure and evaluated the Digital Library Reference Model introduces this notion at the general level of Resource, i.e., each Resource is potentially subject to various judgement processes capturing different perspectives.
+The Reference Model addresses similar issues through the Quality domain (cf. Section II.2.6).
+While the evaluation framework takes care of identifying the characteristics of the DL systems to be measured and evaluated, the Digital Library Reference Model introduces this notion at the general level of Resource, i.e. each Resource is potentially subject to various judgement processes capturing different perspectives.

-II.5.4 DOLCE-based Ontologies for Large Software Systems
+II.4.4 DOLCE-based Ontologies for Large Software Systems

-DOLCE (Descriptive Ontology for Linguistic and Cognitive Engineering) is a foundational ontology developed to capture the ontological categories underlying natural language and human commonsense.
-By relying on the basic constructs identified by it a framework of a set of ontologies for modelling modularization and communication in Large Software Systems has been developed [162].
+DOLCE (Descriptive Ontology for Linguistic and Cognitive Engineering) is a foundational ontology developed to capture the ontological categories underlying natural language and human common sense.
+By relying on the basic constructs it identifies, a framework of a set of ontologies for modelling modularisation and communication in Large Software Systems has been developed [171].